deepbluish/Bitcoin-Future-Value-Estimator/README.md

 incrementally moving up based on the amount of weeks until your sell date.
 Yet, we have seen steady growth since the inception of bitcoin, so perhaps this tools may be useful when applied to higher timeframes.

+---

+Program Requirements:

+Needs PyQt5 (GPL) and Requests (Apache2.0) and created on Python 3.7.7.

+---

 Licensing:

 QT and PyQt5: